Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: The effects of neighborhood policing in NYC

 \subsection{Marginal effects}

-First we focus on time-specific effects denoted by $\Delta(q)$ for $q=0, \dots 9$ and for each of the three outcomes.
+First we focus on time-specific effects denoted by $\Delta(q)$ for $q=0, \dots 9$ and for each of the four outcomes.
 Throughout, we assume that $\Delta(q)$ is smooth in $q$ by using 3 degree of freedom splines in $f(\boldsymbol{X}_i, t-t_{i0})$.
 The estimates and pointwise 95\% credible intervals are depicted in Figure \ref{fig:NYCmarginal}.
 Estimates are negative for both misdemeanor and proactive arrests indicating that neighborhood policing leads to a reduction in low-level, discretionary arrests.
-The credible interval does not contain zero at any time point for proactive arrests, while it contains zero for all time points after the fifth time point for misdemeanor arrests.
+The effect remains relatively constant over time for proactive arrests, and the credible interval only contains zero in the final three time points.
+The effect of misdemeanor arrests is negative at all time points, but decreases in magnitude at later time points, with the credible interval containing zero beginning at the fifth time point.
 The average number of misdemeanor and proactive arrests in the month before neighborhood policing implementation was 183 and 55, respectively.
-This indicates that the estimated reductions of 23 and 12 misdemeanor and proactive arrests in the first month of implementation are substantial (12.6\% and 21.8\%) reductions in arrest levels.
-Cumulative estimates over time are in the bottom row of Figure \ref{fig:NYCmarginal}, and there is a clear reduction in both proactive arrests and misdemeanor arrests, indicating a significant effect of the policy on arrest rates.
-The estimates of the effects on violent crime show essentially no effect of the policy.
-While there is a slight indication that neighborhood policing decreases violent crimes (third panel of top row), this is far from significant as the credible interval covers zero at all time points.
-The policy has no effect on the ratio of black-to-white arrests as the effect estimates are extremely close to zero for each time point considered.
-These conclusions are similar whether the time-specific or cumulative estimands are considered.
+This indicates that the estimated reductions of 25 and 11.5 misdemeanor and proactive arrests in the first month of implementation are substantial (13.6\% and 20.9\%) reductions in arrest levels.
+The estimates of the effects on both violent crime and the difference in black to white arrest levels show essentially no effect of the policy, as the estimates for these two outcomes are very close to zero for all time points considered.
 These results indicate that the policy does not reduce crime levels, but does reduce arrests for low-level offenses.
 The increased community contact does not appear to lead to increased arrests.
 Instead, the policy's de-emphasis of arrests as a primary goal and its increased emphasis on community trust has led to fewer discretionary arrests.
+As a sensitivity analysis to confirm these results, we utilized both a difference in differences and synthetic control estimator in Appendix G. These rely on different assumptions and different model choices, but the overall findings remain relatively similar.
+In Appendix E, we evaluate the sensitivity of our results to model specification where we implement a vector autoregressive model for the outcome time series, and again find very similar results.